ueren97/ml_basic/README.md

 # ml_basic

-This repository is about basic concepts of machine learning.
+This repository is about basic concepts of machine learning based on Python.
-There are some tutorials for beginners.
+There are several tutorials and sample data for beginners.